prashant887/dbt-demo/README.md

 dbt test --models postgres_model --no-version-check --store-failures

+dbt_test_audit schema will be created and table for each test

 ## Freshness
 define freshness in schema under tables , filed to be referred for freshness check dbt source freshness